pololu/rpicsim/docs/SFRs.md

 The MPLAB X code considers "SFRs" to only be the special registers that have an address in memory.
 The special registers without a memory address are called Non-Memory-Mapped Registers (NMMRs).
-To access these registers, you can use {RPicSim::Pic#nmmr} which is similar to {RPicSim::Pic#sfr}.
+To access these registers, you can use {RPicSim::Sim#nmmr} which is similar to {RPicSim::Sim#sfr}.

 On some chips, WREG and STKPTR are SFRs and on other chips they are NMMRs.
-To make it easier to access these two registers, RPicSim provides the methods {RPicSim::Pic#wreg} and {RPicSim::Pic#stkptr}.
+To make it easier to access these two registers, RPicSim provides the methods {RPicSim::Sim#wreg} and {RPicSim::Sim#stkptr}.
 Those methods can be called directly in RSpec examples thanks to RPicSim's {file:RSpecIntegration.md RSpec integration}:

     !!!ruby
     it "sets W to 5" do
       expect(wreg.value).to eq 5
     end

-To access other registers without worrying about what type they are, you can use {RPicSim::Pic#sfr_or_nmmr}.
+To access other registers without worrying about what type they are, you can use {RPicSim::Sim#sfr_or_nmmr}.